Palak Paneer/ Spinach gravy with Cottage cheese recipe

 • In a pan, heat ghee.

-• Add Jeera/ caraway seeds, hing (asafoetida) and let it splutter for a minute.
+• Add Jeera/ cumin seeds, hing (asafoetida) and let it splutter for a minute.

 • Add Ginger and garlic (grated or paste).
 If you do not have fresh ginger/ garlic, you can use 2 tsp of ready ginger/garlic ready paste.Saute till the raw aroma of ginger garlic goes away.